 Nestled in the contours of the towering cliff lines of the peninsula, the view from our starting point Waterfall Bay is spectacular.
 Directly across from the trailhead a waterfall plunges into the sea from 200m up.

 The walk begins with a gentle climb up along the inland section of Waterfall Bay’s cliffs, climbing through dense Stringybark forest for 20 minutes before reaching the Camp Falls picnic area.
 Along the way, you are presented with many opportunities stop and take in the view back towards Tasman Arch and Eaglehawk Neck.
 From the Camp Falls, a short return side-track continues to the Waterfall Bluff which looks back towards Eaglehawk Neck from a high plateau.

 Once at Camp Falls, the track continues up the left bank of the creek and enters a beautiful rainforest embankment.
 For the next 45 minutes, the trail climbs through the steepest section of the walk to the highest point of the walk, Tatnells Hill (548m).
 From here the climbing subsides and the trail gently winds downhill for quite some time.
-Occasionally the trail skirts extremely close to the edge of the cliff, providing breathtaking and heart-racing opportunities to soak up the tremendous views of the coast including Cape Hauy and Tasman Island.
+Occasionally the trail skirts extremely close to the edge of the cliff, providing breathtaking and heart-racing opportunities to soak up the tremendous views of the coast including Cape Hauy and Hippolyte Rocks.

 For the next hour, the trail continues to follow the cliff line downhill, passing multiple vantage points all equally as impressive their previous counterparts before meeting the water just before Bivouac Bay.
 Stepping across the creek into Bivouac Bay is fantastic, this area is easily one of the most picturesque resting spots along the peninsula and makes for a great introductory overnight hike from Fortescue bay.
 Toilet facilities are available on the coast side of the campgrounds.